Deepanshu985/vendor-performance-analysis-sql-python-powerbi/README.md

-# 🧾 Vendor Performance Analysis – Retail Inventory & Sales
+# Vendor Performance Analysis – Retail Inventory & Sales

-_Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Power BI._
+Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Power BI.

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>